imazen/resizer-web/content/docs/workswith/orchard.md

 ## Building a gallery module for Orchard using ImageResizer

 Dave Gardner [wrote a fantastic 7-part article on how to make a gallery module for Orchard using the ImageResizer](http://bigsitesdoneright.com/big-blog/orchard-cascade-gallery-tutorial-series).

+* [Bertrand Le Roy (Orchard author): State of .NET Image Resizing: how does imageresizer do?](http://weblogs.asp.net/bleroy/archive/2011/10/22/state-of-net-image-resizing-how-does-imageresizer-do.aspx) * Note the performance chart is bogus due to a mistake in the Bertrand's benchmark code.
+[The corrected chart](http://downloads.imageresizing.net/Oct29-2011-comparison.png) displays actual apples-to-apples data, instead of comparing low-quality and high-quality image resizing as the original benchmark does.

 ## Disk Cache Support